Mountain State bettors, the Pittsburgh Steelers have returned both to the moneyline victory and giving points in the spread.

 The Steelers capitalized on several breaks versus the Broncos.
-One of the big ones came after Javonte Williams of the Broncos sprinted 49 yards to the Pittsburgh 1-yard line when the Steelers led 10-3.
-But he spiked the ball, earning a five-yard penalty and the Steelers kept the Broncos out of the end zone.
+One of the big ones came after Javonte Williams of the Broncos sprinted 49 yards to the Pittsburgh one-yard line when the Steelers led 10-3.
+But he spiked the ball, earning a five-yard penalty, and the Steelers kept the Broncos out of the end zone.

 Denver kicked a field goal, resulting in a four-point swing.

 Pittsburgh nearly squandered a 24-6 fourth-quarter lead but held on with a last-minute pick in the end zone.